jrheard/blog/_drafts/quinto.md

 You just write a bunch of pure functions and Reagent handles the rest.
 Reagent is fantastic.
 I adore it.

-If you'd like to learn more about Reagent, I recommend [Timothy Pratley's excellent series of articles](http://timothypratley.blogspot.com/2017/01/reagent-deep-dive-part-1.html).
+If you'd like to learn more about Reagent, I recommend [Timothy Pratley's excellent articles](http://timothypratley.blogspot.com/2017/01/reagent-deep-dive-part-1.html) on the library.

 Figwheel
 -------